Bandit254/MSSA-Project-Pokemon-Decision-Making/README.md

 Most of the data I am using is fairly easy to obtain, thanks to sites like [Pokémon Database](https://pokemondb.net/).
 They present data in web tables that can be copied into Excel, reformatted slightly, and then used to generate a SQL script to insert the data into my actual database.

 However, some data relating to Pokemon are not so easy ingested.
 For example, it is easy to add a table of all moves available in a Pokemon game, but each Pokemon is only allowed to learn a certain subset of the total move list.
 There is no logical way to predict or script which Pokemon are allowed to learn which moves; therefore the move list for each individual Pokemon must be displayed from a website such as [Serebii.net](https://serebii.net/), copied into Excel, and then manually mapped to the appropriate Pokemon ID number.
-Only then can
+Only then can a SQL script be generated to add the Pokemon's move set to the database and ensure that each Pokemon can only be assigned moves that they are allowed to learn.

+The same process must be completed for the abilities that Pokemon may possess.

 ## Building the Database
 I will use T-SQL and Microsoft SQL Server to build the primary database for this project.
 The folder "04.
 SQL Solution and Queries" contains all of the queries I have written to build the database (so far).